 Try a day section of the Cumbrian Coastal Way – the five-mile leg from Bardsea to Roosebeck takes in Cumbrian coastal views and wildlife aplenty.
 Or head to the tucked-away Gleaston Water for its coffee shop, country store and working waterwheel.
 Finish at Barrow’s Dock Museum for an educational journey through the shipbuilding heritage of the area.

-See our holiday parks in North Wales: https://www.breakfreeholidays.co.uk/caravan-park-holidays/uk/wales
+See more of our holiday parks in North Wales: https://www.breakfreeholidays.co.uk/caravan-park-holidays/uk/wales

-Find a holiday park in the North West: https://www.breakfreeholidays.co.uk/caravan-park-holidays/uk/north-west-and-lakes
+Find another holiday park in the North West: https://www.breakfreeholidays.co.uk/caravan-park-holidays/uk/north-west-and-lakes

 Do you have a favourite coastal town in the region?
 Leave a comment to share your suggestions.